mikitz/discord-scheduler-bot/README.md

 - Have *Cancel*, *Edit* reaction for Admin
   - Notify server on edit
 - Set a minimum number of players to confirm
+  - Auto cancel if a set number cannot attend
 - Set a deadline to RSVP before auto-canceling
   - Remind Players who haven't confirmed or denied at a set frequency or only once at some interval before the session
 - Recurring events